Timo Maas: "Doom's Night", Loud and Pictures (1999–2005)

 A turning point in Maas's career was remixing Azzido Da Bass's 1999 single "Doom's Night".
 Co-remixed with Martin Buttrich in a 3-hour session after Azzido Da Bass rejected their first attempt, it reached No. 8 on the UK Singles Chart and sold over half a million copies worldwide.
 Following that, Maas decided to release a compilation CD containing only tracks produced or remixed by him, titled Music for the Maases, and having the remix of "Doom's Night" as its opening track.
 The compilation also features a remix for Muse's "Sunburn" and has said to have been put together with the American audiences in mind.

 In 2001, Maas and Buttrich started working on Maas's debut album, which saw its release in 2002 on Paul Oakenfold's label Perfecto, and was titled Loud.
 It was generally well-received, averaging at 71 (out of 100) on Metacritic.
 The first track, "Help Me", features vocals by Kelis and also contains a sample of the title music from The Day the Earth Stood Still, composed by Bernard Hermann.
 The album features other guest performers such as MC Chickaboo, Martin Bettinghaus, and Finley Quaye.
 The 10th track on the album, "To Get Down", has been used in several film soundtracks and other mediums such as the 2003 remake of The Italian Job, Riders (now known as Steal) in 2002, a Budweiser beer commercial and the FIFA 2003 video game.
 Maas has described his debut album as forward-thinking, bridging the gap between electronic and mainstream music: "It's not just about bringing dance music to a wider audience.
 I see the whole thing as something very open-minded.
 You hope alternative rock and dance can come together, and I think it's going to be really good."

 Maas and Buttrich continued to do remix work, most notably remixing Tori Amos' track "Don't Make Me Come to Vegas", off her 2003 album Scarlet's Walk.

 The track was nominated for the 2004 Grammy Awards in the non-classical remixed recording category.
 The same year, Maas also remixed the Depeche Mode track "Enjoy the Silence".

-In 2005, Maas released his second studio album, titled Pictures on Warner Bros.'s sub-label Hope Recordings.
+In 2005, Maas released his second studio album, titled Pictures on Warner Bros..
 It was co-produced with Martin Buttrich over a two-year period in their studio in Hannover.
 The album featured many artist collaborations such as Kelis, Neneh Cherry and Placebo lead singer Brian Molko.